Khalid Ahmed Kharal: Political career

 He was considered a close confidant of Zulfiqar Ali Bhutto and Benazir Bhutto.
-He was imprisoned during Zia ul Haq's Martial Law to testify against Prime Minister Zulfiqar Ali Bhutto and upon his refusal he left the country in exile and joined the Government of Abu Dhabi as an Adviser on Economic Development.
+He was imprisoned during Zia ul Haq's martial law to testify against Prime Minister Zulfiqar Ali Bhutto and upon his refusal he left the country in exile and joined the Government of Abu Dhabi as an Adviser on Economic Development.
 He lived in Abu Dhabi for 15 years.

-He has been elected as a Member of the National Assembly from the Kamalia Constituency.
+He was elected as a Member of the National Assembly from the Kamalia constituency.
 He was considered a very influential person in his district.
-In 2007 he announced that he would not be contesting the upcoming general elections.
-His son, Haider Ali Khan Kharal would be contesting instead of him from the PPP ticket.
+In 2007 he announced that his son, Haider Ali Khan Kharal would contest instead of him on a PPP ticket in the upcoming general elections.